 The same design occurs in 'Le Livre des Amusettes' by Toto, published in Paris by Charles Mendel in 1899.

-Diagrams for this design also appear at an early date in:
+Diagrams for this design also appear in:

 'Houdini's Paper Magic', published by E P Dutton and Company of New York in 1922.

 'Fun with Paperfolding' by Rigney and Murray, published by the Fleming H Revell Company, New York in 1928.

 'Diversions and Pastimes' by R M Abraham, published by Constable and Constable in 1933.